Udupi Ramachandra Rao: Additional responsibilities

 He was the Co-Chairman of the National Centre for Antarctic and Ocean Research, Goa.
 He was the first chairman of Prasar Bharati.
 Rao was the Fourth President of the Governing Body of the Centre for Space Physics in 2007.
-While the President, he changed its name to Indian Centre for Space Physics in recognition to its National importance.
+While the President, he changed its name to Indian Centre for Space Physics in recognition of its national importance.

-Other positions held by Rao in India include :
+Other positions held by Rao in India include: